zenml-io/blog.zenml.io/_posts/2022-02-02-zenhack-three-pointer-prediction.md

 ### Did Steph Curry change how the game is played?

-With data in hand, it was time to explore our data.
-As we were looking to predict three-pointers thrown in a match it only seemed fitting to analyze how the king of three-pointers, Stephen Curry, impacted the role that three-pointers play in NBA matches.
+With these stats in hand, it was time to explore the data.
+As we were looking to predict three-pointers thrown in a match, it only seemed fitting to analyze how the king of three-pointers, Stephen Curry, impacted the role that three-pointers play in NBA matches.
 This sounds very much like a drift detection problem.
 [Here](https://medium.com/data-from-the-trenches/a-primer-on-data-drift-18789ef252a6) is a nice article explaining what data drift is.